freddykwon/rockpaperscissors_game/README.md

-First JavaScript program built from scratch!
+First JavaScript program built from scratch.
+A game of Rock, Paper or Scissors!